-This bill amends existing legislation to authorize the New Jersey Economic Development Authority (EDA) to utilize funds from the "Global Warming Solutions Fund" for grants and financial assistance aimed at refurbishing or upgrading existing electricity generation facilities.
-The bill specifies that these projects should focus on modernizing, expanding, or extending the lifespan of such facilities.
-Additionally, it clarifies that projects can qualify for funding if they demonstrate a measurable reduction in greenhouse gas emissions, particularly through the implementation of fuel cells or carbon capture technology.
+This bill amends existing legislation to authorize the New Jersey Economic Development Authority (EDA) to utilize funds from the "Global Warming Solutions Fund" for specific projects aimed at refurbishing or upgrading existing electricity generation facilities.
+The bill specifies that 60% of the fund will be allocated to the EDA for grants and financial assistance to commercial, institutional, and industrial entities, with a focus on projects that modernize, expand, or extend the lifespan of these facilities.
+Additionally, the bill includes provisions for various energy efficiency projects, the construction of new efficient electric generation facilities, and the development of innovative carbon emissions abatement technologies.

 Statutes affected: